Answer: When considering to add a dimmer switch and new ceiling light fixture, the structure of the building must be considered.

-Answer: Yes.
-However the methods used to achieve this type of installation will vary according to your building structure and the location of the switches and light fixtures.
-Below are photos of a simple dimmer and ceiling light installation in a two story condominium.
-Text links go to applicable products on Amazon.com
+The methods used to achieve this type of installation will vary according to your building structure and the location of the switches and light fixtures.
+Below are photos of a simple dimmer and ceiling light fixture installation in a two-story condominium.

 I did have to cut holes in the ceiling and the wall to facilitate the installation of a new 14/2 Romex cable to the new light fixture location.
-I cut the holes at a 45 degree angle inward to make it easy for patching later.
+I cut the holes at a 45-degree angle inward to make it easy to patch later.

 This hole was made using “The Grabowski Method” of cutting holes in drywall.
-You simply hold your compass saw at a forty five degree angle inward when cutting to give you a beveled edge.
-This makes it much easier to patch the hole using the same piece of cut out drywall and some joint compound.
-Lately I have been using my Milwaukee Cordless Multi-Oscillating Tool to cut such holes.
+The compass saw is held at a forty-five-degree angle inward when cutting to give a beveled edge to the cut-out piece of drywall.
+This makes it much easier to patch the hole using the same piece of cut-out drywall and some joint compound.
+I have been using my Milwaukee Cordless Multi-Oscillating Tool to cut such holes.